5 Awesome Hot Springs

 Cave and Basin National Historic Site

-My favorite hot springs in the Canadian Rockies has hot water you can’t even soak in, only look at and touch.
-However, Cave and Basin National Historic Site is a definite must visit site steeped in fascinating history and interesting science.
+My favorite hot springs in the Canadian Rockies have hot water you can’t even soak in, only look at and touch.
+However, Cave and Basin National Historic Site is a definite must-visit site steeped in fascinating history and interesting science.
 It’s the curious traveler’s destination.

 hot springs Canadian Rockies